usnistgov/vulntology/CONTRIBUTING.md

 This repository consists of the following directories and files pertaining to the Vulntology project:

 - [.github](.github): Contains GitHub issue and pull request templates for the project.
-- [specification](specification): The current Vulntology specification, described in a collection of Markdown pages.- [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md): This file contains a code of conduct for the Vulntology project contributors.
+- [website](website): The current Vulntology specification website, described as a collection of Markdown pages to be generated as HTML.
+- [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md): This file contains a code of conduct for the Vulntology project contributors.
 - [CONTRIBUTING.md](CONTRIBUTING.md): This file is for potential contributors to the project.
 It provides basic information on the project, describes the main ways people can make contributions, explains how to report issues, and lists pointers to additional sources of information.
 It also has instructions on establishing a development environment for contributing to the project and using GitHub project cards to track development sprints.
 - [LICENSE.md](LICENSE.md): This file contains license information for the files in this GitHub repository.
 - [USERS.md](USERS.md): This file explains which types of users are most likely to benefit from use of this project and its artifacts.